 To fully achieve this, the composers and musicians have to fully grasp the characteristics of each system and understand how they can be seamlessly integrated.
 Thus, Shen Yun presents a lesson in tolerance, open-mindedness, and communication, which, if we were to apply it to our lives, could surely lead to tremendous results over time.

-Belief in the Divine
+Shen Yun and Belief in the Divine

 Traditional Chinese culture is anchored in a belief in the divine.
 Throughout history, the Chinese have been deeply spiritual people—their values rooted in the traditions of Buddhism, Taoism, and Confucianism.
 This rich heritage was all but destroyed by the Chinese Communist Party.
 Since it claimed power in 1949, it has dismissed belief in the divine as superstitious, while also distorting moral values.
 The righteous have been persecuted, the evildoers exalted.
 Children have been encouraged to betray parents, husbands and wives to betray each other, and students to attack teachers and all traditional culture.